sophiahhuang/portfolio/src/pages/portfolio/publicart.md

 ## Nou Gallery | Art Curator

-I partnered with artists represented by the [art gallery](http://www.nougallery.com/) to create and install site-specific artworks with the goal to enrich cultural dialogue, elevate public spaces, and foster community engagement.
+I partnered with represented artists to create and install site-specific artworks with the goal to enrich cultural dialogue, elevate public spaces, and foster community engagement.

 <table>
 <tr>